stephanzlatarev/utopia/docs/content/description.md

 The benefit is that the state laws and policies will cover the dynamics that the blueprint and its automation is not ready for.
 Resolution of disputes and conflicts is delegated to the state.

 The downside is that the city can isolate its residents from state corruption only to the extent that it guarantees all basic needs and the living atandard.
 The most mature future stages of Utopia cities, Class 6, will have sufficiently advanced automation to handle nuanced resolution of disputes and conflicts fairly and without human bias.

+> Starting-class Utopia cities are very dependent on the states in which they operate.
+In essence, they operate as a hotel with its rules governing a guest's stay, while the guest is still subject to the state laws governing their citizen's life.
+> Mature-class cities will have advanced automation that will make them independent of any state.

 ## Housing